mccallofthewild/1inch-widget/README.md

 # 🚀 Usage & Deployment

 ### Requirements
-* A non-empty Arweave wallet
 * Node.js >=v10.1.0
 * NPM or Yarn
 * Git

-Looking to spin up the backend?
-That's a piece of cake too.

 ### ⬇️ Clone the repository
 ```bash